tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > which strove toward the same goal but in reality fostered only particular life, individual or collective.
 > While the morality of the past was sustained by church and state, the new morality is sustained by society.
 > Its content, conceived abstractly, is *universal international justice.*
 (p.
 274)

+> Although the new morality and reason can guide us, and art can lead the way, let us emphasize that, in art as in life, "realization"
+> is foremost and that the new life is created by qualities that might seem simple and insignificant but have the highest value.
+> The new art demonstratees that its values of exactness and purity of execution can exist in life.
+(p.
+274)

 ## Neo-Plastic (1938)